cupcake-recipes.com

 Preparation Steps

-• Remove from heat and let cool slightly before serving.
-The sauce will thicken further as it cools.
+• Remove the saucepan from the heat and allow the strawberry sauce to cool to room temperature before serving.
+It will continue to thicken as it cools.

 Notes

-Store leftover strawberry sauce in an airtight container in the refrigerator for up to a week.
-Reheat gently if desired.
+Store the cooled strawberry sauce in an airtight container in the refrigerator for up to 1 week.

 Recipes Should You See